 Certainty is one of our core needs.
 We need assurance about everything we do in life.
 Certainty gives us the sense of security that the decision we took would not come back at us, and we will get through it.

 But what if you’re not confident?
 No scale can assure us that we are 100% heading in the proper direction.
 But we can indicators that we are on track.
 A typical perfectionist may try to artificially alter their idea of reality to meet their expectations.
 But it is much wiser to change your expectations to match reality.

 While some people hyper-focus on trying to remain certain.
 They want things to go as planned and refuse to deviate from their path no matter the cost.
 Being sure and certain is close but different.
 We need to be sure about our destination, but remember that circumstances change, and so should our expectations.

 Something to Consider about Certainty

 Some people introduce deadlines to their daily routine to ensure their assignments and tasks are done on time.
 Our human brain is not developed to handle uncertainty.
 We want to believe that our pain, sadness, and other negative psychological issues will diminish.
-When we do not have certainty we often hang onto hope of things we believe are certain.
+When we do not have the certainty we often hang onto the hope of things we believe are certain.